 |---|---|---|

-Practicing daily gratitude journaling | • Experiencing joy, contentment, love, and other pleasant feelings; • Broaden-and-build theory shows positive emotions expand thinking and build resources • Can be cultivated through savoring, gratitude, and acts of kindness | |
+Practicing daily gratitude journaling | • Experiencing joy, contentment, love, and other pleasant feelings • Fredrickson's broaden-and-build theory shows positive emotions expand thinking and build lasting personal resources • Cultivated through savoring, gratitude, and acts of kindness | |

-Entering flow state during challenging work | • Deep absorption in activities matching skill level with challenge; • Characterized by timelessness and effortless concentration • Csikszentmihalyi's flow research shows peak performance and satisfaction | |
+Entering flow state during challenging work | • Deep absorption in activities matching skill level with challenge • Characterized by timelessness and effortless concentration • Csikszentmihalyi's flow research shows peak performance and satisfaction | |

-Active-constructive responding to good news | • Authentic connections and positive interactions with others; • Social support predicts wellbeing more than any other factor • Quality matters more than quantity of relationships |
+Active-constructive responding to good news | • Authentic connections and positive interactions with others • Social support predicts wellbeing more than any other factor • Quality matters more than quantity of relationships |